 By 1920, especially in the United States, white tie was rapidly becoming more and more passé.
-Men were seen everywhere in tuxedos, which typically consisted of a black dinner jacket and trousers with a white shirt and black bowtie.
-The white bowtie and long tails belonged to another world.
+Men were seen everywhere in dinner suits (tuxedoes), the dressed-down combination of a dark dinner jacket and matching trousers with a white shirt and black bow tie, eclipsing the white bow tie and formal tailcoat that was increasingly a part of a previous world.

 Go Big or Go Home

-Nucky has a very distinctive lifestyle: a chauffeur-driven powder blue Rolls-Royce limousine, an array of showgirls vying for the attention of a not-necessarily-attractive man, huge bankrolls of cash, adoring citizens… Needless to say, this doesn’t come cheap…
+Nucky Thompson has a very distinctive lifestyle: a chauffeur-driven robin’s-egg blue Rolls-Royce limousine, an array of showgirls vying for his attention, huge bankrolls of cash, and adoring citizens.
+Needless to say, this doesn’t come cheap…

-However, there are little things you can do for a more attainable Nucky Thompson lifestyle.
+However, there are little things you can do for a more attainable—and legal—Nucky Thompson lifestyle.
 For a nice night out, hire a limousine or a chauffeured car.
 Even if you don’t have a date (at least at the start of the night), it is a nice way to travel without the stress of driving.
 Throw a big party, maybe a little bigger than you can afford, with good whiskey, expensive champagne, and loud brass playing Dixieland jazz.
 For additional authenticity, make the whiskey in your basement or buy it from someone else who did.
-Fill your gold cigarette case with Lucky Strikes.
-We also see Nucky smoking Old Golds, which were actually not around then and are not around anymore.
+(If you’re the type of gentleman who enjoys the occasional smoke, Nucky fills his gold cigarette case with Lucky Strikes à la Don Draper.)

-Appropriately, the show kicks off Prohibition (“the Jazz Age”, as coined by F. Scott Fitzgerald) with the song that kicked off the jazz era in the United States.
+Appropriately, the show kicks off Prohibition— or “the Jazz Age”, as coined by F. Scott Fitzgerald—with the song that kicked off the jazz era in the United States.

 What to Imbibe